 Dynamic Component Creation Without Component Factories

-One update to the API enabled by Ivy is a more easy and beautiful way to dynamically create a component.
-Now we don't need ViewContainerRef.createComponent for an instantiated factory to new up a component and outsourced it support.
+One update to the API enabled by Ivy is a more easy and more beautiful way to dynamically create a component.
+Now we don't need ViewContainerRef. to create a component for an instantiated factory to new up a component and outsourced its support.

 Inline Support for Adobe Fonts

-Angular now supports the use of persistent build cache by default for new v13 applications.
-In order for existing projects that have been upgrading to v13 to enable these features developers can add this configuration to angular.json file:
+Angular now supports persistent build-cache by default for new v13 applications.
+For existing projects that have been upgrading to v13 to enable these features developers can add this configuration to the angular.json file:

 Changes to the Angular Package Format (APF)